 While a common term (especially in terms of academic research), emotional intelligence is not often used in the call center.
 More often than not, it’s referred to as empathy or encompassed in the idea of soft skills because it’s all about the call center employee’s ability to keep a customer satisfied and to handle their job.
 However, it should be considered separately.

-The Importance of Emotional Intelligence and Customer Service
+The Importance of Emotional Intelligence in Customer Service

 The relationship between emotional intelligence and customer service is well known.
 Customers respond best when they have strong emotional connections with call center agents.